Ezuharad/cipher-prototype/README.md

 # Talos: Cellular Automata for Encryption
 This is the code and RFC for a novel encryption algorithm based on cellular automata.
-We the project after the mythical bronze automaton Talos, who defended the island of Crete from invaders.
+We name the project after the mythical bronze automaton Talos, who defended the island of Crete from invaders.

 ## Running the Project
 ### Compiling Talos